Spectroscopy in Inorganic Chemistry

 Basic Concepts

-The basic concepts of spectroscopy include the following:
+The basic concepts of spectroscopy include:

 Equipment and Techniques